All Episodes

 So I think these people are so off the rails, they're never going to remember the forgotten men and women.

-I spoke out against the Catholic church.
+I spoke out against the Catholic Church.

 I was raised Catholic when I saw evil that was being perpetrated there.

-They don't know and they don't want to know who we are.
+They don't know, and they don't want to know who we are.

-You can't always get what you want, but you can get Sean Hannity online at Hannity.com.
+What you want, but you can get Sean Hannity online at Hannity.com.

 All right, 25 till the top of the hour.

-Before we get to the other news of the day, um, I hope you pay very close attention.
+Before we get to the other news of the day, I hope you pay very close attention.

-If you are looking in the Houston, Corpus Christie area, et cetera, et cetera, in Texas, Hurricane Harvey could be the worst hurricane in that area, which would have been Celia in 1970.
+If you are looking in the Houston, Corpus, Christie area, et cetera, et cetera, in Texas, Hurricane Harvey could be the worst hurricane in that area, which would have been Celia in 1970.

-You need weather, weatherbell.com.
+You need weatherweatherbell.com.

 How are you, my friend?

-And you know, whenever you tell me to pay really close attention, I pay attention.
+And, you know, whenever you tell me to pay really close attention, I pay attention.

 Yeah, well, here's what's going on.

-In fact, our preseason forecast on May 12th said this would be the year that the hurricane drought ended because of the patterns in close to the United States, and you're noticing storms aren't really developing out near Africa.
+In fact, our preseason forecast on May 12th said this would be the year that the hurricane drought ended because of the patterns in close to the United States.

 But here's what's going to happen with Harvey.